DesmondSanctity/DesmondSanctity/README.md

 - 🌱 I’m currently learning **Protocol Engineering, AI/ML Engineering, Rust, Golang, WebAssembly, and Cloud Native Technologies**

-- ➿ I contribute to open source projects like CHAOSS, Flanksource, Ansible, and Ambassador Labs
+- ➿ I contribute to open-source projects like CHAOSS, Flanksource, Ansible, and Ambassador Labs

-- 👨‍💻 All of my personal projects are available at [GitHub](https://github.com/DesmondSanctity)
+- 👨‍💻 All of my projects are available at [GitHub](https://github.com/DesmondSanctity)

 - 🎤 All my talks and workshop presentations are on [SpeakerDeck](https://speakerdeck.com/desmondsanctity)